expo/expo/CONTRIBUTING.md

    - Xcode: `yarn edit:ios`
    - Remember to **rebuild** the native project whenever you make a native change

+### Finding a task to work on

+If you don't have something in mind already, the best way to find something to help with is ["Issue accepted" label](https://github.com/expo/expo/issues?q=is%3Aissue+is%3Aopen+label%3A%22Issue+accepted%22).

+Note that we generally do not accept PRs that bump versions of native dependencies.
+The Expo team handles bumping these dependencies as part of our release process for each Expo SDK.
+The process for pulling in a new version and adequately requires a fair amount of context on how Expo Go works.

 ### Style

 All modules should adhere to the style guides which can be found here: